ArtifexSoftware/mupdf.js/README.md

 # MuPDF.js

-Welcome to the official MuPDF.js library from [Artifex](https://artifex.com).
+Welcome to the official MuPDF.js repository from [Artifex](https://artifex.com).

-This is a build of [MuPDF](https://mupdf.com) for JavaScript and TypeScript, powered by WebAssembly.

-The MuPDF.js library can be used in all common JavaScript environments:
-Firefox, Safari, Chrome, Node, Bun, and many others.
+This repository contains documentation and examples for how to use MuPDF in JavaScript and TypeScript environments.

 ## Features